Therapy for Children

-Maybe your child is saying that it’s okay, or everything is fine, when you can tell that they are scared to let others know how they really feel.
-Perhaps your child wants everyone to think that they are good and a strong kid who can handle this all.
+Maybe your child is saying that it’s okay, or everything is fine, when you can tell that they might not be.
+Perhaps your child wants everyone to think that they are good and a strong kid who can handle it all.

-It’s okay for children to struggle right now, as long as they are being supported and modeled how to take care of themselves and their feelings–this is when we come in.
-We are here to help parents and children manage this time and all they may be going through.
+Children can thrive, especially with support and a tools for taking care of their feelings–this is when we come in.
+We are here to help parents and children thrive even with all they may be going through.

 Does Your Child: